turingschool/career-development-curriculum/module_four/job_search_mentorship_application.md

 * Resume is missing 2 or more components, contains multiple spelling/grammatical errors, and/or is missing from the alumni site

 ### Mod 4 First Solo Project
-Even though the scores for this project do not factor into your promotion decisions, the scores that your instructors discuss with you during evaluations will be considered in this application.
+Your first project scores will be considered in this application.